Struggling to think of something to give that writer in your life? Here’s a list of perfect gifts for writers, with something for everyone.

 Most of the writers I know need all the coffee.
 And what would be better than the opportunity to go sit at a Starbucks to write for a while?
 In my opinion, if you’re looking for gifts for writers, you can’t go wrong with a Starbucks gift card.

-Or, if your favorite writer is more of a tea person like me, I can highly recommend this Peach Perfect Rooibos from Molo Tea:
+Or, if your favorite writer is more of a tea person like me, I can highly recommend this Rooibos tea:

 A box of NovelTeas is another fun idea: